mootools/mootools-core/Docs/Element/Element.md

 Elements Method: filter {#Elements:filter}
 ----------------------------------------------

 Filters a collection of elements by a given tag name.
-If [Selectors][] is included, this method will be able to filter by any selector.
+This method will be able to filter by any selector.
 It also works like [Array:filter][], by filtering collection of elements with a function.